oasis-tcs/openc2-transf-mqtt/transf-mqtt-v1.0.md

 ### 3.1.4 PUBACK

-OpenC2 Producers and Consumers MUST receive and process  the PUBACK control packet, as specified in in the [mqtt-v3.1.1](#mqtt-v311) specification, after publishing a message to the MQTT Broker.
+OpenC2 Producers and Consumers MUST receive and process  the PUBACK control packet, as specified in the
+[MQTT v5.0](#mqtt-v50) specification, after publishing a message to the MQTT Broker.

 ### 3.1.5 PUBREC